2022 Shetland Islands Council election

-Elections to the Shetland Islands Council took place on 5 May 2022 on the same day as the other Scottish local government elections.
-Seven wards will be contested, each ward electing two to four Councillors using the single transferable vote system form of proportional representation, with 23 Councillors elected.
+Elections to Shetland Islands Council took place on 5 May 2022 on the same day as the 31 other Scottish local government elections.
+As with other Scottish council elections, it was held using single transferable vote (STV) – a form of proportional representation – in which multiple candidates are elected in each ward and voters rank candidates in order of preference.

-The elections will be the first held since the passage of the Islands (Scotland) Act 2018 which allowed wards in Scottish councils containing islands to be reduced to single and dual member wards.
+The elections were the first held since the passage of the Islands (Scotland) Act 2018 which allowed wards in Scottish councils containing islands to be reduced to single- and dual-member wards.
 As a result, the Shetland West ward was reduced from three members to two.

-The Scottish Greens contested a Shetland Islands Council election for the first time, standing three candidates and electing one councillor in Shetland South.<ref name="Green candidates" Scottish Labour elected its first councillor to the Shetland Islands Council since 1994.
+As with previous elections in the area, independent councillors retained a large majority of the seats on the council and retained control of the administration.
+For the first time, the Greens won a seat on the council and Labour won their first seat on the council since 1994.

 Background

+Previous election

+At the previous election in 2017, independent councillors retained control of the council after taking all but one seat.
+The Scottish National Party (SNP) took the other seat and, in the process, won their first-ever representation on the council.